particle-iot/docs/src/content/reference/firmware.md

 _Since 0.4.7.
 This feature is available on the Photon and P1 out the box.
 On the Core, the `freertos4core` library should be used to add FreeRTOS to the core._

 Software Timers provide a way to have timed actions in your program.
+FreeRTOS provides the ability to have up to 10 Software Timers at a time with a minimum resolution of 1.
+It is common to use millis() based "timers" though exact timing is not always possible (due to other program delays).
+Software timers are maintained by FreeRTOS and provide a more reliable method for running timed actions using callback functions.

 ```cpp
 // EXAMPLE